-Use the diagram below if you need help deciphering control orientation.
+Please use the diagrams below if you need help deciphering control orientation.

-A clockwise motion (control knob turned IN) is one that proceeds 'like the clock's hands': from the top to the right, then down and then to the left, and back to the top.
-Conversely, a counter-clockwise motion (control knob turned OUT) is one that proceeds from the top to the left, then down and then to the right, and then back to the top.
+A clockwise (also: IN) motion is one that proceeds 'like the clock's hands': from the top to the right, then down and then to the left, and back to the top.
+Conversely, counterclockwise (also: OUT) is one that proceeds from the top to the left, then down and then to the right, and back to the top.